How Eco-Friendly Clothing is Making a Difference

 Given that millions of people rely on fishing for their food and livelihood, it’s in our best interest to protect our existing fish stocks to help support future generations.
 Technological advances that have occurred in the past 200 years have drastically altered the way that modern fishing vessels operate allowing them to make massive increases in their fishing productivity.
 With large nets and vessels they are able to catch more fish than ever before, increasing their profits.

 But, as the global population continues to grow, the need for sustainability increases.
 We must harvest fish in a way to provide food, but we need to strategically manage our fishing practices so that those fish can continue to provide food for generations to come.

-There is no one single solution to overfishing.
-Instead, it requires a comprehensive approach that expands from policy to personal choices.
+Solving the problem requires a comprehensive approach that expands from policy to personal choices.
+These overfishing solutions include: